Eugen Bleuler: Legacy

-After Eugen Bleuler’s retirement in 1927, Hans Wolfgang Maier continued his work until 1941, when Manfred Bleuler became his successor.
-Beginning in 1937, he edited new editions of his father’s Textbook of Psychiatry, first published in 1916, which had already contained eugenic ideas.
-In the editions published in Germany in 1937 and 1943, Manfred Bleuler included articles by racial hygienists such as Hans Luxenburger and Friedrich Meggendorfer.
-In postwar editions of the widely respected textbook, these additions were removed and replaced with questionable references to psychiatric methods such as lobotomy (brain surgery) and neuroleptics (psychotropic medication).
+After Eugen Bleuler's retirement in 1927, Hans Wolfgang Maier continued his work until 1941, when Manfred Bleuler succeeded him.
+Starting in 1937, he edited new editions of his father's psychiatry textbook, first published in 1916, which already contained eugenic ideas.
+In the 1937 and 1943 German editions, Manfred Bleuler added articles by racial hygienists such as Hans Luxenburger and Friedrich Meggendorfer.
+In postwar editions of the widely respected textbook, these additions were removed and replaced with questionable references to psychiatric methods like lobotomy—an early form of psychosurgery—and early neuroleptics (i.e., antipsychotics).

-The revision of the textbook after the war—removing references to eugenics and replacing them with methods like lobotomy and neuroleptics—can be interpreted as an attempt to distance the field of psychiatry from its eugenic past, but also raise questions about the ethics of covering up problematic history.
+The revision of the textbook after the war—removing references to eugenics and replacing them with methods like lobotomy and neuroleptics—can be seen as an effort to distance psychiatry from its eugenic history, but it also raises questions about the ethics of hiding problematic past practices.

-The introduction of lobotomy and neuroleptics after the war, while possibly aiming to reflect a shift in psychiatric treatments, also have contributed to harmful practices.
-Lobotomies, as well as Neuroleptics were deeply controversial despite their widespread use, and would later become subjects of ethical scrutiny due to concerns over their overuse, side effects, and questionable application in treating vulnerable patients.
+The introduction of lobotomy and neuroleptics after the war, while possibly reflecting a shift in psychiatric treatment approaches, also led to harmful practices.
+Lobotomies and neuroleptics, despite their widespread use, were highly controversial and later faced ethical scrutiny over their overuse, side effects, and questionable application in vulnerable patients.